ujjwal-9/ai-content-detection/README.md

   - **ThreadPoolExecutor:** Used for parallel execution with GPUs assigned in a round-robin fashion.
   - **Fallback:** When GPUs are unavailable, the system defaults to CPU processing.

-### Data Preprocessing and Robustness

-- **Text Truncation:**
-  - Very long texts are truncated to avoid CUDA memory issues.

-- **Error Handling:**
-  - Samples that cause errors are skipped to ensure the overall pipeline remains robust and efficient.

 ---

 ## 5. Classification and Evaluation